 Regular parent-school communication is welcome and encouraged.
 A positive working relationship between parents, teachers, and staff is critical for student success.
 To that end, we ask that parents, teachers, and staff seek to establish positive relationships for the betterment of the students.
 We also ask that parents seek to discuss their questions or concerns first with their child's teacher.
 This helps promote trust and respect between parents and teachers on campus.
 The weekly parent newsletter, the Cougar Chronicle, and other school and class communication will be sent home each week in the Wednesday Folder and a weekly phone message will go out to families each Sunday.
-Parents are highly encouraged to "like" our Facebook page for regular school updates and sign up for the "E-mail Blast" on our school website at www.calebgreenwood.scusd.edu.
+Parents are highly encouraged to "like" our Facebook page for regular school sign the "E-mail Blast" on school website and up for our www.calebgreenwood.scusd.edu.